Perennial Vegetables: Grow More Food With Less Work

 Permaculture Gardening: A Natural Way to Grow

 Developed by Australians Bill Mollison and David Holmgren in the 1970s, permaculture is “an ecological design system for sustainability in all aspects of human endeavor,” according to the Permaculture Institute in Santa Fe, N.M.
 The approach is modeled on the structure and relationships of natural ecosystems, and the principles can be applied to growing food, building homes and communities, and more.
-Learn more at the Permaculture Institute website and in our Permaculture blog, to which permaculture gardener and educator Bethann Weick regularly contributes.
+Learn more at the Permaculture Institute website and in our Gardening blog, to which permaculture gardener and educator Bethann Weick regularly contributes.

 Getting Started With Perennial Vegetables